Stephen H. Hughes, Ph.D.

-In the third project, we are working with Drs.
-Xiaolin Wu, Frank Maldarelli, John Coffin, John Mellors, and Mary Kearney to determine the distribution of integration sites in HIV-infected patients.
-Last year we showed that there is extensive clonal expansion of HIV-infected cells in patients, and that, in some cases, integration of HIV DNA in specific oncogenes (MKL2 and BACH2) can contribute to this clonal expansion.
+We are working with Drs.
+Xiaolin Wu, Frank Maldarelli, John Coffin, John Mellors, and Mary Kearney to determine the distribution of integration sites in samples obtained from HIV-infected donors.
+We previously showed that there is extensive clonal expansion of HIV-infected cells in patients, and that, in some cases, integration of HIV DNA in specific oncogenes (MKL2 and BACH2) can contribute to this clonal expansion.
 However, there was a question of whether any of the clonally expanded cells carried an infectious provirus.
-This year, we have been able to show not only that a highly expanded clone carries an infectious provirus, but also that cells of this clone released detectable amounts of virus into the blood of the patient.
-We are currently asking whether all of the cells in the clone are making a small amount of virus, or whether (as we suspect) only a fraction of the cells are making virus at any one time.
-We are analyzing additional infected clones to see what fraction carry replication-competent proviruses.
-We are also looking at the distribution of integration sites in acutely infected patients, and have begun a collaboration with Dr. Jeffrey Lifson and his colleagues (Leidos, Frederick) to develop a monkey model for integration site analysis.
+We showed not only that there are highly expanded clones on cells that carry infectious proviruses, but also that cells of these clones can release detectable amounts of virus into the blood.
+We are analyzing additional infected clones to ask whether clones of cells that carry replication-competent proviruses and clones that carry defective viruses differ in any important way.

 Dr. Stephen H. Hughes received his Ph.D. from Harvard University under the direction of Dr. Mario Capecchi and did postdoctoral research under the direction of Drs.
 J. Michael Bishop and Harold Varmus at the University of California, San Francisco.
-From 1979 until 1984, Dr. Hughes was a Senior Staff Investigator at Cold Spring Harbor Laboratory.
-In 1984, he established the Gene Expression in Eukaryotes Section in the ABL-Basic Research Program at NCI-Frederick.
+From 1979 to 1984, Dr. Hughes was a Senior Staff Investigator at Cold Spring Harbor Laboratory (CSHL).
+In 1984 he established the Gene Expression in Eukaryotes Section in the ABL-Basic Research Program at NCI-Frederick.
 He became Deputy Director of the ABL-Basic Research Program in 1988 and Director of the Molecular Basis of Carcinogenesis Laboratory in 1995.
-In 1999, Dr. Hughes joined the HIV Drug Resistance Program (HIV DRP, renamed as the HIV Dynamics and Replication Program in 2015) in the National Cancer Institute as Chief of the Retroviral Replication Laboratory.
-In 2005, he was appointed Acting Director of the HIV DRP and Acting Chief of the Host-Virus Interaction Branch.
-He was Director of the HIV DRP from 2006 to 2015.
-Dr. Hughes is a Co-Organizer of the Annual HIV Dynamics and Replication Program Conference and David Derse Memorial Lecture and Award and has served as a Co-Organizer of the Retroviruses and Viral Vectors Meetings at Cold Spring Harbor Laboratory, the Retroviruses Meeting at Cold Spring Harbor, the Annual Meeting on Oncogenes, and the Keystone Symposium on Pathogenesis and Control of Emerging Infections and Drug Resistant Organisms.
+In 1999 Dr. Hughes joined the HIV Drug Resistance Program (HIV DRP, renamed HIV Dynamics and Replication Program in 2015) in the National Cancer Institute and served as Chief of the Retroviral Replication Laboratory from 1999 to 2021.
+He was appointed Acting Director of the HIV DRP in 2005 and served as Director of the HIV DRP from 2006-2015 and Acting Chief of the Host-Virus Interaction Branch from 2005 to 2021.
+Dr. Hughes is a Co-Organizer of the Annual HIV DRP Conference and the David Derse Memorial Lecture and Award and has served as a Co-Organizer of the CSHL Retroviruses and Viral Vectors Meetings, the Annual Meeting on Oncogenes, and the Keystone Symposium on Pathogenesis and Control of Emerging Infections and Drug Resistant Organisms.
 He was named one of the most frequently cited AIDS researchers by Science Watch in 1996.
-Dr. Hughes was selected by the Center for Retrovirus Research of The Ohio State University to receive the 2017 Distinguished Research Career Award in recognition of his substantial body of work on retroviruses.
-He will be a keynote speaker at the 2017 Cold Spring Harbor Laboratory Meeting on Retroviruses.
+In 2017 Dr. Hughes was a keynote speaker at the CSHL Retroviruses Meeting and received the 2017 Distinguished Research Career Award from The Ohio State University Center for Retrovirus Research in recognition of his substantial body of work on retroviruses.

 Maldarelli F, Wu X, Su L, Simonetti FR, Shao W, Hill S, Spindler J, Ferris AL, Mellors JW, Kearney MF, Coffin JM, Hughes SH.
 HIV latency.
 Specific HIV integration sites are linked to clonal expansion and persistence of infected cells.
 Science.
 2014;345(6193):179-83.